roddhjav/pass-tomb/README.md

 ## Advanced use
 Using `tomb` to store your password repository, you can take advantage of the tomb advanced feature like *steganography* and *private cloud storage*.
-The [tomb website][tomb] provide a good presentation of the features available with Tomb.
+The [tomb website][Tomb] provide a good presentation of the features available with Tomb.
 Moreover, you can read my guide on how to use [Tomb with GPG keys][pujol.io-tomb].

 pass-tomb is not compatible with Android, but it should not be an issue for you.